alteryx/woodwork/README.md

 total                 float64           Double       {numeric}
 ```

-We now have created a WoodWork `DataTable` with the specified logical types assigned.
+We now have created a Woodwork `DataTable` with the specified logical types assigned.
 For columns that did not have a specified logical type value, Woodwork has automatically inferred the logical type based on the underlying data.
 Additionally, Woodwork has automatically assigned semantic tags to some of the columns, based on the inferred or assigned logical type.

 If we wanted to do further analysis on only the columns in this table that have a logical type of `Boolean` or a semantic tag of `numeric` we can simply select those columns and access a dataframe containing just those columns: